nikgraf/future-react-ui/README.md

 #### Themed UI kits

+- material-ui (themed with material ui style and based on material-ui-core)
 - belle (themed with belle style and based on belle-core)
 - belle-flat (themed with a flat theme and based on belle-core)
 - elemental (themed with the elemental theme and based on elemental-core)